-The default domain name of the TL-WR741ND 150Mbps Wireless N Router is http://tplinklogin.net, the default IP address is 192.168.0.1, and the default Subnet Mask is 255.255.255.0.
+The default domain name of the Router is http://tplinklogin.net and the default Subnet Mask is 255.255.25.0.
 These values can be changed as you desire.
-In this guide, we all use the default values for description.
+In this guide, we use all the default values for description.

-Connect the local PC to the LAN ports of the Router, and then you can configure the IP address for your PC by following the steps below:

-- Set up the TCP/IP Protocol in "Obtain an IP address automatically" mode on your PC.
-If you need instructions as to how to do this, please refer to Appendix B: "Configuring the PC." - 2) Then the built-in DHCP server will assign IP address for the PC.
+Connect the local PC to the LAN ports of the Router and then you can configure the IP address for your PC by the following method: Set up the TCP/IP Protocol in "Obtain an IP address automatically" mode on your PC.
+If you need instructions as to how to do this, please refer to Appendix B: "Configuring the PC".
+Then the built-in DHCP server will assign IP address for the PC.